-After WPUF and WooCommerce is being installed and activated, WPUF will automatically capture the taxonomy, metas and post types from WC.
-Now you can easily create forms to upload product if you do not want to use the default backend posting of WC.
+After WPUF and WooCommerce are sealed and activated, WPUF will automatically capture the taxonomies, meta, and post types from WC.
+Now you can easily create forms to upload products if you do not want to use the default backend posting of WC.

 Previously, users had to create WC product forms manually.
-But, the new WPUF provides more functionality and user experience.
+However, the new WPUF provides more functionality and user experience.
 That's why it's very easy to create WC product forms.
 Just follow these steps.

 - You will view available templates to choose from.
-These templates help you to create forms on the go.
+These templates help youeate forms on the go.

-- Click on the WooCommerce Product template.
-This will automatically create a WC product form with necessary fields.
+- Click on the WooCommerce product template.
+This will automatically create a WC product form with the the necessary fields.
 You can edit or delete any field you want.

-- Copy the form shortcode by clicking on the form id and paste it to a new page/post.
+- Copy the form shortcode by clicking on the form ID and pastingng it to a new page or postost.